evanqhuang/maxwells-razor/README.md

 I took inspiration from the [Maxwell kinematic coupling](https://en.wikipedia.org/wiki/Kinematic_coupling) and applied [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor) to the design process, the simplest solution is usually the best one.
 Originally, I had a press fit ball bearing on one side, with metal dowels on the other ([/metal]([./metal])).
 This worked great but I was dissapointed with the need to have 2 additional non printed parts, which can be hard to obtain.
 I was able to simplify this into a completely 3D printed coupling with [/v1](./v1).

 Printing instructions are located in the respective folders for each version of the toolchanger, e.x. [/v1/README.md](./v1/README.md) or  [/metal/README.md](./metal/README.md).
 The current versions are only compatible with the Hypercube EVO (and maybe the original Hypercube, untested).
+All parts were prototyped with a refurbished Elegoo Neptune 4 I bought for 90USD and 12USD/kg PETG, so don't worry if you only have a cheap 3D printer.

 A major modification you will need is **sensorless homing**, this removes the need to redesign the X and Y endstops on the Hypercube and also makes it much easier to adapt the design to other printers.